erinish/multigrep/README.md

 to return only the first entry, one might use the following command:

     ./multigrep -s '<Log>' -e '</Log>' -n 'Unimportant condition' 'Important Error' < logfile.log > errors.log

+One can pass POSIX basic regular expressions to any of the match options.